 During the 1980s and 1990s the man at the centre of all things good for Port Vale football club was John Rudge as he managed to keep them in the higher leagues and they finished 8th in the Second Division after a fantastic campaign.

-However, in recent times they have struggled to keep up with their neighbours and local rivals Stoke City, and as the Potters have ventured into the Premier League, the Valiants find themselves in League One.
+However, in recent times they have struggled to keep up with their neighbours and local rivals Stoke City, and as the Potters have ventured into the Premier League, the Valiants find themselves in League Two.

 A mixed set of recent results has seen Port Vale collect wins versus Leyton Orient, Stevenage & Swindon Town while suffering adverse results at Swindon Town, Morecambe, Salford City & Manchester City.
 Draws against Macclesfield Town, Mansfield Town & Cheltenham Town has seen them show mid-table form at best.